Micron – targets at 470 and 640 USD amid AI memory shortage

-This article examines Micron Technology, Inc., outlines its revenue sources, reviews Micron’s performance in Q2, Q3 and Q4 FY2025, and sets out expectations for Q4 FY2025.
-It also provides a technical analysis of MU shares, forming the basis for a Micron stock forecast for calendar 2025.
+This article examines Micron Technology, Inc., outlines the key sources of its revenue, summarises the company’s quarterly performance, and presents expectations for the 2026 financial year.
+It also includes a technical analysis of MU, which forms the basis for a forecast for Micron shares for the 2026 calendar year.

 About Micron Technology, Inc.